Skip to content

 Trichotillomania can lead to significant hair loss in different parts of the body, including the scalp, eyebrows and eyelashes.

 Repeated hair pulling can cause noticeable hair loss, and in severe cases, it can lead to bald patches or complete loss in the affected area.
-Hair loss caused by trichotillomania can be distressing and affect your self-esteem and mental health immensely.
+These bald patches often have an unusual shape, varying in appearance and sometimes affecting one side of the scalp more than the other.
+Patients suffering from trichotillomania can find it particularly distressing, ultimately affecting their self-esteem and mental health.

 Trichotillomania hair regrowth